celsiusnarhwal/typesense-scraper/README.md

 This GitHub Action will run [Typesense](https://typesense.org)'s [DocSearch Scraper](https://github.com/typesense/typesense-docsearch-scraper) on your documentation site.
-This action was created with GitHub Pages sites in mind, but strictly speaking, it will work on any repository that has a DocSearch config file.
+This action works best with sites whose source code is on GitHub, but strictly speaking, it will work on any repository that has a DocSearch config file.
 What's that, you ask?
 We'll get to that in a moment.

 ## Usage